MCHS Student Handbook

 - Grade Level Classification

-- High school students will be classified by units earned and sessions attended as follows:
+(a) High school students will be classified by units earned:

 Students should have all fees cleared by the end of each nine-weeks.
 After an appropriate amount of time, all fees will be posted as a debt owed to the school.
 All debts must be cleared before a student can graduate.
 Lunch and library debts are added to the JPAMS system at the end of the school year.
 All debts must be cleared before students may attend selected extra-curricular events, including dances, graduation and Wacky Olympics.
-STUDENTS WILL NOT BE ALLOWED TO REGISTER FOR DRIVER’S EDUCATION OR PARTICIPATE IN FIELD TRIPS IF THEY HAVE OUTSTANDING DEBTS.
+STUDENTS WILL NOT BE ALLOWED TO REGISTER FOR DRIVER’S EDUCATION.
 No exceptions to this policy.
-Students owing more than $20.00 to the cafeteria will have to attend a hearing at the school board in an effort to clear the debt.
 All student school debts are posted in the JCAMPUS Parent Command Center for parental viewing.
 Call 384-1754, ext.
 2106 with questions concerning debts.
 Call 384-1754 ext.
 2112 for cafeteria debts.
-Cash or money order only accepted for the clearance of debts; no checks.

-Morgan City High’s administration may reduce or waive certain fees for economically disadvantaged students and students whose families are experiencing economic hardships and are financially unable to pay them.
-Examples of families facing economic hardship include, but are not necessarily limited to, families receiving unemployment benefits or public assistance, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) or Medicaid; foster families caring for children in foster care; and families that are homeless.
+The MCHS Administration may reduce or waive certain fees for economically disadvantaged students and students whose families are experiencing economic hardship include, but are not necessarily limited to, families receiving unemployment benefits or public assistance, Temporary Assistance for Need Families (TANF), Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) or Medicaid; foster families caring for children in foster care; and families that are homeless.

 It is the student's responsibility to make up all missed work.
 Arrangements to take make-up tests and complete assignments must be made with the teacher within 3 days of the student's return to school.
 Centers are scheduled after school to provide make up opportunities for students without causing the student to miss instructional time.